pikachucodes0/tictactoe/README.md

-i have used java and
+i have used java and java swing to create a tic tac toe game